 From its inception in 1901, the CBA has, by statute, been charged with regulating the practice of accountancy.
 The original law prohibited anyone from falsely claiming to be a certified public accountant, a mandate which exists today.
-By authority of the California Accountancy Act, the CBA:
+By authority of the Accountancy Act, the CBA:

-- Ensures that only candidates who meet certain qualifications are allowed to take the national Uniform Certified Public Accountant (CPA) Examination - Certifies, licenses, and renews licenses of individual CPAs and Public Accountants (PA) - Registers accountancy partnerships and accountancy corporations - Takes disciplinary action against licensees for violation of the Accountancy Act and CBA Regulations - Monitors compliance with continuing education and peer review requirements - Reviews work products of CPAs, PAs, and accountancy firms to ensure adherence to professional standards
+- Ensures that only candidates who meet certain qualifications are allowed to take the national Uniform Certified Public Accountant (CPA) Examination. - Certifies, licenses, and renews licenses of individual CPAs. - Registers accountancy partnerships and accountancy corporations. - Takes disciplinary action against licensees for violation of the Accountancy Act and CCR. - Monitors compliance with continuing education (CE) and peer review requirements. - Reviews work products of CPAs, and accountancy firms to ensure adherence to professional standards.

-The CBA website, www.cba.ca.gov, contains valuable information for licensees, practice privilege holders, examination candidates, licensure applicants, and consumers regarding CBA meetings, forms, enforcement matters, and the CBA publication UPDATE.
+The CBA website contains valuable information for consumers, licensees, practice privilege holders, examination candidates, and licensure applicants regarding CBA meetings, forms, enforcement matters, and the CBA publication UPDATE.